Cisvanam/Cisvanam/README.md

 www.linkedin.com/in/chitvan-nagaich

 # 👨‍💻 Professional Background
-I hold a Master's degree in Business Analytics from the W.P.
-Carey School of Business at Arizona State University and a Bachelor of Engineering in Information Technology from the University of Mumbai.
+Master's degree in Business Analytics from the W.P.
+Carey School of Business at Arizona State University Bachelor of Engineering in Information Technology from the University of Mumbai.

 I have a strong foundation in data analytics, machine learning, and predictive modeling, with hands-on experience across diverse industries, including retail, supply chain, finance, and aviation.
 My expertise lies in leveraging AI-driven insights, cloud computing, and statistical modeling to drive efficiency, optimize decision-making, and improve business performance.

 **Assistant Business Analyst | Makalu Life | Dubai, UAE (Nov 2023 – Jan 2024)**